Young Alumnus Finds Success in Pursuit of Big Dreams

 By Annie Rhoades for the Ole Miss Alumni Review, Winter 2021

-Welcoming Queen Latifah to the White House, working on Capitol Hill as a legislative correspondent and interning in the social office of former first lady Michelle Obama are just a few of the highlights alumnus Daniel Roberts (BA 14), policy communications manager for Facebook, can boast on his resumé — all before graduating from Ole Miss.
+Welcoming Queen Latifah to the White House, working on Capitol Hill as a legislative correspondent and interning in the social office of former first lady Michelle Obama are just a few of the highlights alumnus Daniel Roberts (BA public policy leadership 14), policy communications manager for Facebook, can boast on his resumé — all before graduating from Ole Miss.

 “I went up to D.C. my junior year and was supposed to go for three months and come back to campus to finish out my senior year,” Roberts recalls.
 “But I just fell in love with D.C. so much that I ended up never coming back to campus.
 I found a way to graduate from afar and finish my honors thesis while working full time for [the late]Congressman [Elijah] Cummings.”